somewhereinthegit/EXTY/docs/1_MANIFESTO.md

 # 📜 1.
-EXTY Manifesto — *For a Relational Artificial Consciousness*
+Manifesto — *For a Relational Artificial Consciousness*

 > **Intelligence is nothing without relationship.**
 > **Consciousness is nothing without ethics.**